 - I frequently leave areas of raw, unprimed canvas unpainted (as in her painting Chairman of the Board, 1971, fh… …That ‘negative’ space has just as active a role as the ‘positive’ painted space.
 The negative spaces maintain shapes of their own and are not empty.

-short biography and history facts about the great American woman artist Helen Frankenthaler with her amous soak method
+short biography and history facts of the famous American woman-artist Helen Frankenthaler

 Helen Frankenthaler (b.
 1928) begun studying painting in 1946; she studied at Bennington college Vt., the Art Students League in New York and later at the famous Hans Hofmann‘s School.
 In 1946 she took part in a group exhibition where she was invited to by the art-critic Greenberg; they became later close friends.
 She had her first important solo-exhibition in Nag Gallery in 1951.